aaron-ortwein/CenAlert/README.md

-# CenAlert
+# PotentialBlockAlert

-This repository contains the implementation of the *CenAlert* deployment.
+This repository contains the implementation of the *PotentialBlockAlert* deployment.

-**Note: CenAlert requires a Google Trends API key and Slack token to run.**
+**Note: PotentialBlockAlert requires a Google Trends API key and Slack token to run.**

 ---